gabrielsoltz/metahub/README.md

 </p>

 <p align="center">
   <b>MetaHub</b> is an automated security contextual enrichment and impact evaluation tool for vulnerability management.
 You can use it with AWS Security Hub or any ASFF-compatible security scanner.
-Stop relying on useless Severities and switch impact scoring defintion based on YOUR context.
+Stop relying on useless severities and switch to **impact** scoring defintions based on YOUR context.
 </p>

 <p align="center">